 I was recently invited to host a masterclass at the GTBank Food & Drink Fair in Lagos, Nigeria.
 This prestigious Pan-African bank organises these to support and highlight the entrepreneurial might of African food and drink businesses, from farming, to food processing, restaurants, and food products.
 This was such an honour as the fair attracted over 50,000 people on both days, as well as over five hundred who registered and attended my masterclass.
 It was one of the most exciting experiences I have had, and a true blessing to share my food philosophy and sumptuous recipes with passionate people.

-Lerato Foods & Naturals
+Cook book & Lerato Foods & Naturals

+I am working on a cook book; with lots of food stories and recipes made up of my favourites and the most popular recipes at supper club.
 A range of natural food and lifestyle products have been my dream for such a long time, and I am working hard to share these with the world soon.

 My greatest joy in cooking is in learning and sharing, especially celebrating the best of African food.
 I hope that through my passion, experiences, discoveries, and recipes, you too will find joy in learning and sharing glorious food.